anyuanay/GettingCleaningDataProject/README.md

----
-title: README for the Course Project of Getting and Cleaning Data
+# README for the Course Project of Getting and Cleaning Data
----

 #### Step 1: Merges the training and test sets to create one data set
 ############### <b>Answer to Step 1:</b> ###############